aschmidt75/ipvsctl/README.md

 * IPv6 addresses are not yet supported
 * Timeouts, Netmasks, Scheduling flags, Statistics, Thresholds are not supported yet

+`ipvsctl` is a command line tool, but can also be used as a go library to programmatically work with ipvs in a model based fashion.

 ## Documentation

 Please see [the documentation section in doc/](doc/) for more details on commands, model elements etc.

 ## Example

+* write a sample ipvs configuration file, using placeholder variables.
+Define a service with two destinations
+* `apply` the configuration, filling placeholders from environment variables and local network interface
+* `get` the active ipvs configuration
+* use classic `ipvsadm` to view the configuration
+* use the `set` command to change the weight of an individual destination

 ```
 # cat >/tmp/ipvsconf <<EOF